 This view points more north, and I think I felt my jaw drop when I stumbled upon it.
-This was my favorite.
+This was incredible.

-After simply staring at the bay for several minutes I knew it was time to head down towards The Bowl.
-I reached this small pond in only about 10 minutes.
-Staring at the cool water, I briefly thought about jumping in when I overheard one of the families nearby say the word “leeches.”
+From the summit, I’ve reached this small pond in only about 10 minutes.
+On my first hike, I remember staring at the cool water, and briefly thinking about jumping in when I overheard one of the families nearby say the word “leeches.”

 No thank you.

-Quick tip: Look up when you reach the pile of rocks again.
+When you reach that first signpost again, look up.
 This spot has one of the best views of the Beehive.

-Then it was back down over the rocky riverbed and, before I knew it, I was at the Sand Beach parking lot.
-Looking back the way I had come, I was surprised with how fast I had completed the Beehive loop.
+Then it’s back down over the rocky riverbed and, before you know it, you’ll be at the Sand Beach parking lot.

 Start early in the morning.
-I reached the top just a little after 9am, and the number of hikers was steadily growing.
-An hour later and I passed several groups headed for the trail as I made my way towards Sand Beach.
-And by 11:30am, people were waiting in line to go up the Beehive.
+Starting at 8am, I reach the top just a little after 9am, and the number of hikers is already steadily growing.
+An hour after that (10am) and I passed several groups headed for the trail as I made my way towards Sand Beach.
+And by 11:30am, people are waiting in line to go up the Beehive.